 Today’s technology gives us speedy automation and virtual interaction, but it’s also taken a toll on our physical movements and activities.
 In other words, as we continue to embrace high-tech conveniences, the importance of staying healthy and active becomes a significant concern.

-Fortunately, sport remains one of the most popular healthy lifestyle options.
-Governments worldwide recognize the importance of investing strategically in sport and nurturing high-performance sport to raise the nation’s profile globally.
+Fortunately, sports remain one of the most popular healthy lifestyle options.
+Governments worldwide recognize the importance of investing strategically in sports and nurturing high-performance sports to raise the nation’s profile globally.
 Also, governments that invest in active living and prioritize sports infrastructure in the planning of city networks and recreational amenities can tackle today’s health problems such as obesity and heart disease more efficiently.

 Nowadays, participation in sports' clubs is making way for fitness studios, active transportation networks and informal fitness gatherings such as tai chi and yoga in plazas and parks.